top of page

 Audra Lane

-This post is meant to explain how crypto is actually used in real estate transactions today, and what buyers should think through before deciding whether this approach makes sense for their situation.
-No hype ... just a clear look at how it works in practice.
+This article explains how crypto is actually used in real estate transactions today, including a significant new development that changes the financing picture entirely.
+We'll explore what buyers should consider before deciding whether this approach makes sense for their situation.
+No buzzwords or hype ... just a clear look at how it works in practice.

 What “Buying Real Estate With Crypto” Actually Means